 After accommodation, the next most considerable expense for most people in Hungary is food, which accounts for approximately a quarter of the average Hungarian's monthly salary.
 Then again, compared to more expensive European countries, Hungary's grocery prices are a breath of fresh air.

-Expats will find a delightful array of grocery shopping options that cater to all budgets.
-Those longing for a taste of home may find something to satiate their cravings at a Hungarian supermarket, but imported goods can be expensive.
+There is a delightful array of grocery shopping options that cater to all budgets.
+If you're longing for a taste of home, you may find something to satiate your cravings at a Hungarian supermarket, but imported goods can be expensive.

-From bustling local markets brimming with fresh produce to well-stocked supermarkets, expats can expect a gastronomic adventure.
-Abundant seasonal fruits, vegetables, dairy products, and locally sourced meats characterise Hungarian cuisine.
-To stretch their forint further, expats should consider sticking to home-grown brands and locally sourced ingredients.
+From bustling local markets brimming with fresh produce to well-stocked supermarkets, you can expect a gastronomic adventure.
+Hungarian cuisine is characterised by abundant seasonal fruits, vegetables, dairy products, and locally sourced meats.
+To stretch your forint further, you should consider sticking to home-grown brands and locally sourced ingredients.

 Cost of eating out and entertainment in Hungary